PhasecoreX/docker-red-discordbot/README.md

 - `MONGODB_PASSWORD`
 - `MONGODB_DB_NAME`

-You will need them set for the first time setup, as well as any subsequent runs.
-If you would like, you can volume mount `/config` so that you do not need to specify the above environment variables every subsequent run.
+If you would like, you can volume mount `/config` so that after the first run, you do not need to specify the above environment variables every subsequent run (you will see your values saved in the `/config` volume mount).
+An example docker-compose.yml file is available in the examples folder showing how to run both MongoDB and Red-Discordbot together.
 If you are only interested in using JSON, you do not need to volume mount `/config` at all.

 ### Extra Arguments
 The environment variable `EXTRA_ARGS` can be used to append extra arguments to the bots startup command.
 This can be used for a plethora of things, such as: